cshersta/QM/README.md

 Implement more efficient data transfer method - as Socket.IO library keeps an open TCP connection to the server, it apparently can result in high battery drain -> use Firebase Cloud Messaging?

 ## Acknowledgements
-- This project was inspired by the full stack web developer program taken through coursera
+- This project was inspired by the full stack react developer program taken through coursera
 - This project was started with and heavily expanded from [this tutorial](https://developer.okta.com/blog/2021/07/14/socket-io-react-tutorial).